-Fig. \ref{fig:NEEC_Cross_Sections} compares the resonance strengths of the newly opened K-channels and L- and M-channels for NEEC-GSA and NEEC-EXI.
+Fig. \ref{fig:NEEC_Cross_Sections} compares the resonance strengths of the newly opened K-channels with the L- and M-channels for NEEC-GSA and NEEC-EXI.
 Here, only shells up to the M have been considered, since $\alpha_{0}$ with electrons in higher shells do not provide sufficient screening for a K-capture at $q=29+$.
 Selected channels are reported in Table \ref{tab:NEEC_Generic} and, when possible, are compared with those evaluated with the GSA procedure for which Eq. \ref{eq:NEEC-EXI} reduces to Eq. \ref{eq:NEEC-GSA}, since $\Lambda=1$, and results coincide.
+Results for NEEC-EXI have been also evaluated using the wavefunction formalism (indicated as WF) and reported in Table \ref{tab:NEEC_Generic}.
+The maximum value obtained in this case is of \SI{5.18e-1}{\barn \electronvolt}.
+This allows us to comment on the accuracy of the ICC scaling procedure.
+Although the resonance strength obtained for a specific channel can be inaccurate by one order of magnitude, the ICC scaling reproduces the overall trend and the higher cross-section values in the case of NEEC-EXI.
+Furthermore, it allows to have an easy estimate of the order of magnitude of the NEEC cross-section in different experimental scenarios.

-It is worth to mention that the maximum value obtainable for the resonance strength with and without GSA differs by more than two orders of magnitude in the interval $q=\interval{29+}{32+}$, due to the presence of K-channels.
+It is worth mentioning that the maximum value obtainable for the resonance strength with and without GSA differs by more than three orders of magnitude in the interval $q=\interval{29+}{32+}$, due to the presence of the K-channels.
 The highest values of the $S_\mathrm{NEEC}$ in the L- and M-shells instead are comparable between the two cases.

-There are two main factors defining the final $S_\mathrm{NEEC}$ value for a given character of the nuclear transition and $E_\mathrm{n}$: (i) the resonance energy of the capture channel and (ii) the value of the partial internal conversion coefficient $\alpha_{IC}^{q,\alpha_0,\alpha_\mathrm{r}}$. (i) Because of the resonant nature of the NEEC process, $S_\mathrm{NEEC}$ increases dramatically when the energy released through electron capture nearly matches the nuclear transition. (ii) $\alpha_\mathrm{IC}^{q,\alpha_0,\alpha_r}$ depends on the overlap between the electron and the nucleus wave functions.
-In the case of $^{73}$Ge, the enhancement found for the K-shell, compared to the highest value obtained under the GSA occurring for an L3 subshell, is solely due to an increase of the electron wavelength, since $\alpha_\mathrm{IC}^{q,\mathrm{K}}<\alpha_\mathrm{IC}^{q,\mathrm{L3}}$.
+There are two main factors defining the final $S_\mathrm{NEEC}$ value for a given character of the nuclear transition and $E_\mathrm{n}$: (i) the resonance energy of the capture channel and (ii) the value of the microscopic NEEC rate $Y_\mathrm{NEEC}^{q,\alpha_0,\alpha_\mathrm{r}}$. (i) Because of the resonant nature of the NEEC process, $S_\mathrm{NEEC}$ increases dramatically when the energy released through electron capture nearly matches the nuclear transition. (ii) $Y_\mathrm{NEEC}^{q,\alpha_0,\alpha_r}$ depends on the overlap between the bound and free electron wave functions.
+In the case of $^{73}$Ge, the enhancement found for the K-shell, compared to the highest value obtained under the GSA occurring for an L3 subshell, is due to an increase of the electron wavelength, since $Y_\mathrm{NEEC}^{q,\mathrm{K}}\leq Y_\mathrm{NEEC}^{q,\mathrm{L3}}$.